Get Help Now

 National Eating Disorders Association (NEDA)

-A nonprofit organization dedicated to supporting individuals and families affected by eating disorders.
+National Eating Disorders Association is a nonprofit organization dedicated to supporting individuals and families affected by eating disorders.

 Eating Disorders Coalition (EDC)

-A coalition of organizations that advance the recognition of eating disorders as a public health priority.
+Eating Disorders Coalition is an alliance of organizations that advance the recognition of eating disorders as a public health priority.
 The EDC advocates to influence federal policy and to achieve full enactment of legislation.

 Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T)

-An international organization of and for caregivers of eating disorder patients.
+Families Empowered and Supporting Treatment of Eating Disorders is an international organization of and for caregivers of eating disorder patients.
 F.E.A.S.T. provides information and mutual support for families.

 National Alliance for Eating Disorders